Canada’s True North conference is not your typical tech event – TechCrunch

 This centralization, she noted is a huge risk in terms of presenting opportunities for tracking, misuse, leaks and more.
 It’s “taking away our agency as individuals,” she said, and the solution is moving to true decentralization of data.

-“Privacy […] is freedom, and is about you making decisions relating to your personal information; not the state, not corporations – you,” she said.
-“It’s not about secrecy, it’s about control [and] privacy is a necessary condition for societal wellbeing.”
+“Privacy […] is freedom, and is about you making decisions relating to your personal information; not the state, not corporations — you,” she said.
+“It’s not about secrecy, it’s about control [and] privacy is a necessary condition for societal well-being.”

 Cavoukian wrapped her talk by noting the sheer volume of privacy breaches that have leaked consumer information to date, and about the importance of encryption in keeping this safe.
 Overall, her talk was a blueprint for tech companies looking to incorporate data privacy and good stewardship into the DNA of their products from day one.

 Kelsey Leonard, Tribal Co-Lead on the Mid-Atlantic Regional Planning Body of the U.S. National Ocean Council, provided a talk on the implications of digital rights and the continued digital divide as it pertains to Indigenous communities globally.
-Leonard pointed out that Indigenous nations in North America are the least connected in the world, something she noted continues to ongoing colonialism, and even can potentially contribute to “ongoing genocide of Indigenous peoples.”
+Leonard pointed out that Indigenous nations in North America are the least connected in the world, something she noted continues the ongoing colonialism, and even can potentially contribute to “ongoing genocide of Indigenous peoples.”

 Indigenous people are also systematically disenfranchised from data ownership and data control, by virtue of their being left out of advanced STEM education and formalized degrees, she said.
-Leonard also noted that platforms contain reinforcement of what she calls “digital colonialism,” in that Indigenous names are often flagged as fake by algorithms designed to enforce real name policies, and Indigenous languages are often mistranslated (specifically as Estonian, she said).
+Leonard also noted that platforms contain reinforcement of what she calls “digital colonialism,” in that Indigenous names are often flagged as fake by algorithms designed to enforce real-name policies, and Indigenous languages are often mistranslated (specifically as Estonian, she said).

 This worsens existing Indigenous language and culture erasure.
 Leonard said a language is lost every two weeks on average, according to recent research.
 What’s required then is to add protection measures specific to digital platforms to help counter this institutional digital colonization and enforce Indigenous Sovereign Data.